 Old Fisherman: I'm not, but I still don't wanna!

-A character bemoans the fact that they are too young to die and they have yet to experience life fully when faced with danger or death.
+A character bemoans the fact that they are too young to die and that they have yet to experience life fully when faced with danger or death.
 The things they wish they would have done before their life are often things like traveling, personal goals, and love/sex.

 When played dramatically, this is often used to set up a tragic character or be a catalyst for character development if the character ends up not dying.